manoelpqueiroz/galactipy/CONTRIBUTING.md

 Review a bit at a time,
 do not overwhelm new contributors.
-It is tempting to micro-optimize and make everything about relative performance, perfect grammar,
+It is tempting to micro-optimise and make everything about relative performance, perfect grammar,